caktus/tequila/research.rst

 - create the directory structure used by the tequila-specific portions of django-project-template
 - skeletons of project-specific Ansible variables files
+- parse and inject pillar data into the Ansible vars files
-- convert existing knowledge about servers into inventory files?
+- convert Salt grain info into inventory files
 - default ``ansible.cfg``
 - default tequila roles ``requirements.yml`` file
 - default playbooks